 "You don't get it Daria.
 You might like being alone all the time."
-Quinn raised a hand to her brow.
+Quinn raised a hand to her brow and raised her eyes to the ceiling.
 "But I will wither and die without friendship."
 Her delivery was worthy of a performer's.

 "That sounds like a personal problem.
 Look, maybe you weren't in as much danger as Jane thought, but even mom agreed you shouldn't be going into strange cornerclubs."